cameronkey/petproduct-sp-ecom/docs/PRODUCTION_READY_CHECKLIST.md

 ## 🎉 **Status: PRODUCTION READY!**

-Your RecipeRush project is now fully configured for production deployment on Render.
+Your Pawsitive Peace project is now fully configured for production deployment on Render.
 All critical issues have been resolved, and the system is ready to process real payments and deliver e-books to customers.

 **Next step**: Deploy to Render using the provided configuration and environment variables!